Logo of Search a Plumber

 Understanding why this service is essential can help you decide when to schedule one.
 Here are the most common scenarios:

 • Buying or Selling a Home: This is arguably the most critical time for a sewer scope.
-For buyers, it uncovers hidden defects that could cost tens of thousands of dollars to repair after closing4 5.
+For buyers, it uncovers hidden defects that could cost tens of thousands of dollars to repair after closing.
 For sellers, a clean inspection report can be a powerful selling point and prevent last-minute negotiations or deal cancellations.

-• Owning an Older Home: Many older Honolulu homes have sewer lines made of aging materials like cast iron or clay tile, which are prone to corrosion, cracking, and root intrusion over time8.
+• Owning an Older Home: Many older Honolulu homes have sewer lines made of aging materials like cast iron or clay tile, which are prone to corrosion, cracking, and root intrusion over time.
 A proactive inspection can assess their remaining lifespan.

 • Routine Preventative Maintenance: Even without active problems, a periodic video inspection is a smart investment.
-It can identify minor issues like small cracks or early root growth before they escalate into major emergencies, especially if you have large trees near your sewer line9.
+It can identify minor issues like small cracks or early root growth before they escalate into major emergencies, especially if you have large trees near your sewer line3.

 Common Problems Found During Honolulu Sewer Inspections